 Rainforest Birds Recording (10 minutes)

 This modification can be performed with due care upon nearly any home or automotive hi-fi system.
 It requires fabrication of only a one component, a flat spiral bifilar wound coil.
-One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between windings.
+One advantage of this “pancake” configuration over a cylindrical form is CW/CCW field symmetry between ingoing and outgoing feeds.
 This permits force vectors between adjacent electrical currents to be spin balanced, thereby producing a cleaner output.

 Note from the diagram at the beginning of this article, the same signal being is fed into opposite ends of each winding.
 This causes a cyclic compression and rarefaction of field lines surrounding each conductor.
 Its rate and intensity vary in proportion to the real time amplitude of the applied current.
 Force vectors thereby sum toward zero, converting the mode of propagation from transverse to longitudinal.
 The latter is similar to pressure waves emitted by a loudspeaker, except that instead of acting upon air molecules, the medium of transmission is the extra-dimensional fabric of space itself.

 As indicated by the calculation below, if the cable’s outside diameter (OD) is 6mm, 30 turns will occupy an area about 400mm in diameter.
 Cut a length of PVC tubing the same as the OD of the cable, and glue it to the centre of the panel as a former.
 Make a notch to pass the cable through.
 Drill two holes either side of the cable and secure with a cable tie.
 Proceed to wind outwardly in either direction, leaving no gaps between successive turns.